rtaylor034/datapack-archive-finished/README.md

 ## Xp Capacitors
 **namespace: 'xpcap'**

-This pack also has a (this time edited) [youtube video](https://youtu.be/h6vupjO0xZU) that I made when I was 16.
+This pack also has a [youtube video](https://youtu.be/h6vupjO0xZU) that I made when I was 16.

 ## Death Boxes v2
 **namespace: 'gdeathboxes'**